determined-ai/determined/docs/example-solutions/examples.rst

    cd mnist_pytorch
    det experiment create const.yaml .

-For an introduction to using the training API, please visit the Training APIs section.
+For an introduction to using the training APIs, please visit :ref:`Training APIs
+<apis-howto-overview>`.

 *****************
  Computer Vision